stronnag/IORCalc/docs/README.md

 ### Sample Data

-Two sample data files are in the repositry `samples` directory.
+Two sample data files are in the repository `samples` directory.
 These are also provided in the binary packages, in `$INSTALLTION_ROOT/share/doc/iorcalc/` (where `$INSTALLTION_ROOT` is the base of the installed package).
 Using the provided binary packages, `/usr` on Linux and `Program Files\iorcalc` on Windows.

 ### Data Entry

 Launch from a desktop icon or from the command line.
 If invoked from the command line, a data file may be given; this probably means drag and drop will work in Windows.

-Drag and drop onto the [lower status area](#drag_and_drop) is available on FreeBSD, Linux, MacOS; due to a bug in the Windows GTK library it is not *yet* available on Windows.
+Drag and drop onto the [lower status area](#drag-and-drop) is available on all supported OS (FreeBSD, Linux, MacOS and Windows).

 ```
 $ iorcalc samples/manitou4.json